virtualguard101/mkdocs-note/docs/getting-started.md

 In general, Mkdocs Note supports highly customizable configuration, you can configure the plugin to your own needs.

-Please refer to the [Configuration | User Guide]() for more details about the information of each configuration option.
+Please refer to the [Configuration Options | User Guide](usage/config.md) for more details about the information of each configuration options.

 ## Command Line Interface